wxphp/wxphp/README.md

 distros this could be done with:

 	sudo apt-get install libwebkitgtk-dev

+Also wxMediaCtrl is binded so you need to install gconf and gstreamer development files on linux platforms:

+	sudo apt-get install libgconf2-dev libgstreamer0.10-dev

 Download wxWidgets tar file and uncompress it on your directory of choice or svn checkout with: